CloudM-Migrate/documentation/Migration-Project-Guides/FileSharetoM365.md

 ### Execute Migration

 When ready to execute select the Paper Airplane on the left and select **Start** to begin the migration.

+### File Name Conflicts

+If CloudM Migrate moves a file to the destination that already has a file with the same name the migrating file will be renamed with a _ character in the beggining of the file name.

+If the file was perviously migrated and has been updated on the source, the <a href="https://docs.cloudm.io/Engineering-Reference/ProjectAdvancedOptions.html#overwritedoc">Overwrite Files</a> can be enabled to overwrite based on <a href="https://docs.cloudm.io/Engineering-Reference/ProjectAdvancedOptions.html#filterdate">Created Date or Modified Date</a>.